ahmed-hasan92/ASK-BOT/README.md

-ASK-BOT is a small app that consist of a single page.
-This app is built upon Google GEMINI v.
-1.5 FLASH model.
-This app take a prompot from the user and generated text based on what the user asked the AI for.
+ASK-BOT is an innovative single-page application powered by the Google GEMINI v1.5 FLASH model.
+This app allows users to input a prompt and receive dynamically generated text responses from the AI, tailored to their specific queries.
+With a sleek and intuitive interface, ASK-BOT harnesses the cutting-edge capabilities of Google's generative AI to provide intelligent, context-aware responses, making it a valuable tool for a variety of applications.